bm2-lab/CellHermes/README.md

 ```

 ### 🤖 Pretrained Checkpoint
 We release these variants of ​​CellHermes​​.
-Please download to the `pretrained_ckpt` directory.
+Please download to the `model_ckpt` directory.
 | Model Name | Stage | Description |
 |------------|-----------| -------|
 | [LLaMA-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)   | Base | The base LLM used in this study |